Committal for Contempt

 Overview

 Committal to prison can take place where there is deliberate refusal to obey a court order.
-This is not generally a punishment in the sense that imprisonment for crime is for a particular sentence for a crime that has occurred.
-Committal for disobedience lasts only for so long as the person deliberately refuses to obey a court order, with which he could comply.
+This is not generally a punishment in the sense that imprisonment for a crime is for a particular sentence for a crime that has occurred.
+Committal for disobedience lasts only for so long as the person deliberately refuses to obey a court order with which he could comply.

 It has been a principle of the legal system for over a hundred years that a person who cannot afford to pay money should not be imprisoned for non-payment.
 The court will assess the debtor’s ability to pay under the various enforcement proceedings.
-Generally, enforcement will be not be allowed, unless taking a person\’s basic needs into account they can afford to make payment.
-This principle is reflected in the Enforcement of Court order legislation and in the other method involving “attaching” debts and other assets.

 Absconding Debtor

-There is a procedure for arresting and detaining a debtor, who is about to leave the country to avoid his creditors.
+There is a procedure for arresting and detaining a debtor who is about to leave the country to avoid his creditors.
 The applicant to the court must show there is probable that the defendant is about to leave Ireland and that his absence would materially prejudice the enforcement of a court order.

 The court may order arrest and imprison the debtor for a period not exceeding six months.
 This may be lifted once the debtor gives acceptable security.
 There may be issues in relation to the constitutional validity of this process.